hoegrammer/uk.artfulrobot.civicrm.iparl/README.md

 refresh the cache.
 You can do this by visiting the extension's settings page and simply pressing Save.
 As well as saving the settings, it reloads the cache.

+## Webhook processing

+Since v1.4.0 webhooks are not processed in real time but are instead added to a queue.
+The queue is processed by a new Scheduled Job.
+By default this scheduled job is set up so that it runs every time Cron fires, and that it does a maximum of 10 minutes' procesing of the iParl queue at once.
+This should be ample time for most sites.
+You can change the schedule and the maximum execution time (in seconds) from the Scheduled Jobs admin page.

 ## Developers